 The 125th Anniversary Observance in 1957 featured a three-day celebration with a dinner, a tea, historical displays, a narrative with music ("The Everlasting Song", written by the Senior Pastor's wife, Ellen Bearden), plus a Pilgrimage to Elm Springs and Thornsberry Campground, another site of early NW Arkansas Methodism.
 The U of A Wesley Foundation Student Center was constructed on West Maple Street that same year.

 In 1960, Arkansas was designated a separate Episcopal Area with its own Bishop.
 In 1961,

 The next few years were very challenging for the congregation: on December 4, 1969, the Sanctuary burned.
 Rebuilt by November 1970 on the same site with the same building plans, (plus some additions and upgrades), the church suffered a second fire in the Sanctuary in November 1971, which heavily damaged the interior.
 By February 1972, the Sanctuary was again ready for services.

-In its long and storied history, Central has had several name changes, spawned several new congregations around Fayetteville, had 51 senior pastors, built and remodeled many buildings, and has grown to its current membership of over 4,250 with over 1,800 worshippers in four services on Sunday.
-The Easter 2010 worship attendance of 3,466 at the five services held on that day was the highest attendance in the past 50 years.
-On Christmas Eve 2013, 3,166 attended four Christmas Eve Services.
+In its long and storied history, Central has had several name changes, spawned several new congregations around Fayetteville, had 52 senior pastors, built and remodeled many buildings, and has grown to its current membership of over 4,700 with approximately 1,800 worshippers each week.
+The Easter 2016 worship attendance was 3,924 and the 2016 Christmas Eve worship services totaled 3,284.